All the different ways you can contact us so that we can help you.

 Find out about the history of Rotorua right here.

-Te Aka Mauri, incorporating the new Rotorua Library and Rotorua Children's Health Hub, is opening in early February 2018.
+Te Aka Mauri, incorporating the new Rotorua Library and Rotorua Children's Health Hub, is opening in on 3 February 2018, from 10am-4pm.

 We can't wait to share Te Aka Mauri with you.
 Te Aka Mauri offers untold opportunities for learning, inspiration, education and health, for everyone in our community and visitors to the district, now and in the future.